kubeflow/website/content/docs/pipelines/build-pipeline.md

 1. Download the sample notebooks from https://github.com/kubeflow/pipelines/tree/master/samples/notebooks.

-1. Upload these notebooks from the Jupyter UI.
-In Jupyter, go to the tree view and find the **upload** button in the top right-hand area of the screen.
+1. Upload these notebooks from the Jupyter UI: In Jupyter, go to the tree view and find the **upload** button in the top right-hand area of the screen.

-1. Open the uploaded notebooks and make sure you are on Python 3.
+1. Open one of the uploaded notebooks.

+1. Make sure you are on Python 3.
 The Python version is at the top right-hand corner in the Jupyter notebook view.
-You can run the notebooks now.

-Note: The notebook samples don't work on Jupyter notebooks outside the same cluster, because the Python library communicates with the Kubeflow Pipelines system through in-cluster service names.
+1. Follow the instructions in the notebook.

 The following notebooks are available: